-The Department Safety Committee is chaired by Scott Mattinson (509-335-7108) and is a resource for all Pullman departmental safety-related issues, except for radioisotope use, which is handled by the WSU Radiation Safety Office.
+There is a Department Safety Committee in Pullman [chaired by Scott Mattinson (509-335-7108)] and at each off-campus site.
+Students located at branch campuses or Research and Extension Centers should consult their site's safety committee and the specific safety requirements at those locations.
+These safety committees serve as resources for all safety-related issues, except radioisotope use, which is handled by the WSU Radiation Safety Office.
 Students are required to attend an informational safety meeting in their first year, and if using radioactive materials, must complete online Radiation Safety Training prior to their use.
 Greenhouse users on the Pullman campus must attend Worker Protection Standard Training.
 This training is offered each semester by the CAHNRS Plant Growth Facility Manager, Dan Dreesmann (509-335-5824).
-Students located at branch campuses or Research and Extension Centers should consult the safety committee and specific safety requirements at those locations.
 Many departmental employees have First Aid training.
 American Red Cross First Aid and CPR/AED classes are available to all graduate students through WSU University Recreation.

-Report all accidents and injuries, however minor, to the administrative office (Johnson Hall 149 in Pullman) and complete an electronic accident/illness Incident Report Form.
+Report all accidents and injuries, however minor, to the administrative office at your location and complete an electronic accident/illness Incident Report Form.